rileywong311/rileywong311/README.md

 const AboutMe = () => {
   return [
-    "I’m Riley, a Sophomore computer science student at Santa Clara University.", "My passion for programming began in middle school when I first discovered MIT Scratch."
+    "I am a student at Santa Clara University majoring in computer science and minoring in mathematics.", "I am committed to fostering independence, communication, and the opportunity to learn from others as I", "continue expanding my expertise in software engineering.", "I am passionate about exploring diverse opportunities and industries, bridging the gap between novel", "domains with a shared emphasis on technology whilst informing the future of my professional career.", "My interests in software engineering include honing full-stack software development, web development, and", "✨open-source contribution.✨",
-    "At the time, I didn't even know what a function was, but I resolutely made my 1000 lines of repeated code work...", "Today, I thrive on continually progressing my knowledge as I learn new technologies from REST API's to circuits!", "In my spare time, I’ll be found playing tennis, rendering a new 3D project using Blender,", "or practicing finger-style on the acoustic guitar."
+    "In my free time, I’ll be found playing tennis, rendering a new 3D project in Blender, or practicing", "fingerstyle songs on the acoustic guitar."
   ]
 }
 ```